-Another important purpose for massage is the provision of nurturing touch.
-Touch is instinctive from birth, a basic human need which is often lacking in the world today.
+Another fundamental purpose for massage is the provision of nurturing touch.
+Touch is instinctive from birth, a basic human need which is often un-met in today's world.

 Regular MassageMassage is not a quick-fix or an overnight cure.
-Like all natural approaches to healing, massage can help to correct imbalances in the body gradually over time.
-The results are accumulative and therefore a course of treatments will have more long-term and far-reaching results than just one session.
+Like all natural approaches to healing, massage can help to correct imbalances in the body gradually, over time.
+The benefits are accumulative and therefore, a course of treatments will have more long-term and far-reaching results than just one session.